Scott Stewart (director)

 Scott Charles Stewart is an American film director, writer, producer and visual effects artist.
 He was one of the principal co-founders of The Orphanage, a prolific Los Angeles effects house that worked on dozens of high-profile projects.
 He directed the dark fantasy action-horror films Legion and Priest, and the alien abduction thriller Dark Skies.
 He also executive produced the television series Dominion, a sequel to the former film.
 Stewart has also directed, produced, and realized dozens of short films and television commercials.

 Biography

 Stewart was a senior staffer at the visual effects company The Orphanage.
 Stewart directed and wrote the apocalyptic thriller Legion.
 He directed the vampire-western horror film Priest.
+Stewart was raised Jewish.

 Associations

 He has used actor Paul Bettany in the lead role on his first two directed features, Legion and Priest.